AlexandruPanta/AlexandruPanta/README.md

 - Playing the Piano 🎹
 - Playing Basketball 🏀
-- Playing Video Games (Hindi, Retro) 🎮
+- Playing Video Games (indie, Retro) 🎮

 ## 📫 Contact Me

-If you'd like to get in touch, feel free to say hello through LinkedIn.
+If you'd like to get in touch, feel free to say hello through [LinkedIn](https://www.linkedin.com/in/alexandru-panta-4bb0a2261/).

 Thank you for stopping by!